mahedee/articles/Integrate-bot-with-sequential-flow-of-dialog.md

 }
 ```

 * Within Data driven operation, Design other activities asynchronously.
-Here you can use LUIS to recognizig intents or expected entities from received data.
+Here you can use LUIS to recognizing intents or expected entities from received data.
 Use ```stepContext.Context.SendActivity``` to send non prompt messages.
 Use ```stepContext.Value["keyName"]``` to store the step data.

 ```C#
 var luisResult = await _luisRecognizer.RecognizeAsync<Luis.HABot>(stepContext.Context, cancellationToken);